certbot/certbot/certbot/docs/contributing.rst

 environments.

 In most cases, the file where dependency versions are specified is ``tools/requirements.txt``.
-There are two exceptions to this.
-The first is our "oldest" tests where ``tools/oldest_constraints.txt`` is used instead.
+The one exception to this is our "oldest" tests where ``tools/oldest_constraints.txt`` is used instead.
 The purpose of the "oldest" tests is to ensure Certbot continues to work with the oldest versions of our dependencies which we claim to support.
 The oldest versions of the dependencies we support should also be declared in our setup.py files to communicate this information to our users.

-The second exception to using ``tools/requirements.txt`` is in our unpinned tests.
-As of writing this, there is one test we run nightly in CI where we leave Certbot's dependencies unpinned.
-The thinking behind this test is to help us learn about breaking changes in our dependencies so that we can respond accordingly.

 The choices of whether Certbot's dependencies are pinned and what file is used if they are should be automatically handled for you most of the time by Certbot's tooling.
 The way it works though is ``tools/pip_install.py`` (which many of our other tools build on) checks for the presence of environment variables.
-If ``CERTBOT_NO_PIN`` is set to 1, Certbot's dependencies will not be pinned.
-If that variable is not set and ``CERTBOT_OLDEST`` is set to 1, ``tools/oldest_constraints.txt`` will be used as constraints for ``pip``.
-Otherwise, ``tools/requirements.txt`` is used as constraints.
+If ``CERTBOT_OLDEST`` is set to 1, ``tools/oldest_constraints.txt`` will be used as constraints for ``pip``, otherwise, ``tools/requirements.txt`` is used as constraints.

 Updating dependency versions
 ----------------------------